Director: Jeffery M. Vance, M.D., Ph.D.

 The central theme of the Udall Center at the University of Miami (UM) is the identification of the genes and complex mechanisms leading to the development of Parkinson disease (PD).
 These discoveries may then be translated into tools for early detection of increased risk for disease, leading to early intervention, and provide therapeutic targets for PD.

-The center consists of three projects and four cores.
-The projects are: Project I, “Identification of rare variants in PD through whole exome sequencing” (Dr. Jeffery Vance, PI), which focuses on the on the hypothesis that rare genetic variants individually and in aggregate contribute to risk of developing PD.
-Project II is entitled “Long non-coding RNAs as epigenomic modulators and cerebrospinal fluid (CSF) biomarkers in PD” (Drs.
-Mohammad Faghihi and Claes Wahlestedt, PIs)and examines the hypothesis that non-coding RNAs are deeply involved in PD, contribute to risk of PD and can be measured in CSF as an early biomarker for disease.
-Project III, “Vitamin D concentration, genetic modifiers, and PD” (Drs.
-William Scott and Liyong Wang, PIs) tests the hypothesis that the association between low plasma Vitamin D (vit D) concentrations and PD might be modified by genetic factors.
-The cores are an Administrative core (headed by the center director, Jeffery M. Vance, MD, PhD), and three scientific resource cores: the Clinical Resources core (Dr. Bill Scott, director), the Statistical Analysis and Bioinformatics core (Dr. Gary Beecham, director) and the Disease Modeling core (Dr. Derek Dykxhoorn, director).
+The center consists of three research projects and four cores.
+The projects are: Project I, “Identification of rare variants in PD through whole exome sequencing” which is focused on the hypothesis that rare genetic variants individually and in aggregate contribute to risk of developing PD.
+Project II is entitled “Long non-coding RNAs as epigenomic modulators and cerebrospinal fluid (CSF) biomarkers in PD” and examines the hypothesis that epigenetics is involved in PD.
+It involves looking at CSF and brain tissue for these changes.
+Project III, “Vitamin D concentration, genetic modifiers, and PD” tests the hypothesis that the association between low plasma Vitamin D concentrations and PD might be modified by genetic factors.
+The cores are an administrative core and three scientific resource cores: Clinical Resources Core, the Statistical Analysis and Bioinformatics Core and the Disease Modeling Core.